Category: States

 Uncle Joe’s is a nice tasty pizza place in downtown Anchorage, AK.

-The decor was good, it looked like typical pizzeria.
+The décor was good, it looked like typical pizzeria.
 Nothing special.

 The pizza was great, but they had more than just pizza!

-gyro’s (my brother got the gyro and it wasn’t very big), and more.
+They had Calzones, gyro’s (my brother got the gyro and it wasn’t very big), and more.

 Uncle Joe’s had to share a single bathroom with a few other restaurants but it was clean.